Gerrard to sit out 2 Aston Villa games after positive COVID-19 test

 Former Liverpool and England captain Gerrard has led Aston Villa to four wins in six league games since taking over as the manager after the club sacked Dean Smith.

-Aston Villa is 10th in the league on 22 points after 17 matches.
+Aston Villa are 10th in the league on 22 points after 17 matches.

 “Aston Villa can confirm Head Coach Steven Gerrard will be unable to attend our next two Premier League matches with Chelsea and Leeds United as he will be isolating after testing positive for COVID-19,” the club statement read.